mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

                     * HMAC is a symmetrical encryption

 ## oauth2
+* oauth1
+    * signature process is complex and difficult to implement correctly
+        * less flexible for different types of clients and use cases
+    * token handling less straightforward
+        * two types of tokens: request token, access token
+    * limited adoption
-* delegated authorization
+* used for delegated authorization
     * how can I allow an app to access my data without necessarily giving it my password?
-    * authorization is the ability of an external app to access resources
+    * use cases
-    * example: Spotify trying to access your facebook friends list to import it into Spotify
+        * Spotify trying to access your facebook friends list to import it into Spotify
+        * keep posts for linkedin and twitter in a buffer, schedule them and post on twitter and linkedin on a given hour
+        * authorize some website to access pictures hosted on Google Photos without sharing his Google password
-* implementations: Keycloak or Okta
+* implementations: Keycloak, Okta
 * defines four roles
     * Resource Owner
         * the user himself